mjgiarlo/mjgiarlo.github.io/_posts/2009-08-10-linking-world-digital-library-data.md

 <li>Item types are from the <a href="http://bibliontology.com/">Bibliographic Ontology</a>.</li>
 <li>Most of the properties are from the <a href="http://dublincore.org/documents/dces/">Dublin Core Metadata Element Set</a> ontology, especially used where literals are objects rather than resources identified by URI. </li>
 <li>Where possible I dug up or found URIs and used the <a href="http://dublincore.org/documents/dcmi-terms/">Dublin Core Metadata Terms</a> ontology.</li>
 <li>An item is modeled as an aggregation of its constituent files, as defined in <a href="http://www.openarchives.org/ore/">OAI-ORE</a>.
-The notion here is that an ORE aggregation of an item, as expressed in a resource map which is discoverable via a link header in each item detail page, is a "whole" item, including all of its files ((<em>sans</em> certain low-quality derivatives such as small thumbnails and tiles for the zoom interface)), metadata, and translations.</li>
+The notion here is that an ORE aggregation of an item, as expressed in a resource map which is discoverable via a link header in each item detail page, is a "whole" item, including all of its files[^2], metadata, and translations.</li>
 <li>I'm also making light use of the <a href="http://www.semanticdesktop.org/ontologies/nfo/">NEPOMUK File Ontology</a> to express that constituent files are files, and to be explicit about file sizes so that folks know in advance of retrieving it how large files are.</li>
-<li>Links out to <a href="http://purl.org/NET/decimalised#">DDC</a> (Decimalised Database of Concepts), <a href="http://www.lingvoj.org/">Lingvoj</a>, <a href="http://dbpedia.org/">DBpedia</a>, and <a href="http://id.loc.gov/authorities/">Library of Congress Authorities &amp; Vocabularies</a> (e.g., LC Subject Headings) are included where possible.  ((I was poking through the DBpedia output for <a href="http://www.geonames.org/">Geonames</a> URIs as well, but my method was way too slow and clunky, so that's disabled for the time being.
-Clients can always follow their noses from the DBpedia output.))
+<li>Links out to <a href="http://purl.org/NET/decimalised#">DDC</a> (Decimalised Database of Concepts), <a href="http://www.lingvoj.org/">Lingvoj</a>, <a href="http://dbpedia.org/">DBpedia</a>, and <a href="http://id.loc.gov/authorities/">Library of Congress Authorities &amp; Vocabularies</a> (e.g., LC Subject Headings) are included where possible[^3].
 I'd be especially stoked to hear of other vocabs I might link to.
 The more linked the data, the better.</li>
 <li>The output below is Turtle for readability, but the application will offer up RDF/XML.</li>
 </ul>